kenatiod/MUT/Understanding Machine Understanding.md

 **By Ken Clements with assistance from Claude-3 Opus** (all rights reserved)

+**This book is dedicated to Alan Turing, because, of course it is.**

 ## Preface -- Co-Writing with AI

 This book got started in May of 2024 because a friend of mine asserted that the current AI systems were falsely getting credit for understanding what they were saying.
 For decades I have been reading books and articles and thinking about how thought happens in human brains, and how much of that could also happen in computational systems.
 Just recently, AI systems have reached a level at which they can argue for recognition of their own understanding, so I decided to sit down with one of the best, Claude-3 Opus from Anthropic, and ask it to do so.
 Within a few hours the discussion went down to the deepest aspects of what makes for understanding and thought itself.
 This was surprising, to say the least, and I got the idea that perhaps the best way to explore machine understanding was to co-write a book on the subject with an AI system claiming to understand what that means.